anniken06/workdump/GitMaster/GitMaster.md

 		- `git pull`: An abbreviation for `git fetch` then `git merge origin/<CURRENT_BRANCH>`
 		- `git pull <OPTIONS> <REMOTE> <BRANCH_NAME>`
 		- Options:
-			- `-f`: Forcefully pull when existing commits are overridden by rebased remote commits
+			- `-f`: Forcefully pull when existing commits are overridden, by default Git only accepts commits that are on top of existing commits
 			- `--rebase`: An abbreviation for `git fetch` then `git rebase` rather than `git merge`
 			- `--strategy=<RESOLUTION_STRATEGY>`
 	- [push](https://git-scm.com/docs/git-push.html): Update remote refs along with associated objects
 		- `git push <OPTIONS> <REMOTE> <BRANCH_NAME>`
 		- Options:
-			- `-f`: Forcefully push when existing commits in the remote are overridden by rebased local commits
+			- `-f`: Forcefully push when existing commits in the remote are overridden, by default Git only accepts commits that are on top of existing commits
 	- [rebase](https://git-scm.com/docs/git-rebase.html): Reapply commits on top of another base tip
 		- `git rebase <OPTIONS> <REV_i>...`
 		- Options: